mathiasarmstrong/jsonresume-theme-catalyst/README.md

 - `yarn build`
   - Exports the resume into a `resume.pdf` file and to an html file

+## Printing

+You can print form either the PDF or the HTML file.
+You might also want to tweak some of the scale features in the printing dialog to get the best results. (i.e., 96% scale works well for me.)

 ## Features
 This theme environment comes equipped with the following features to make your development environment easier:

 - **Gulp** task management integration, so you can build out your ideal development environment.
-- **Sass** and **Handlebars** support to give you the full capabilties of the system and make it easier for you to build your own custom theme.
+- **Sass** and **Pug** support to give you the full capabilties of the system and make it easier for you to build your own custom theme.
 - **Auto watch** for file changes and automatically recompile your core assets.
 - A modular file system.
 - (WIP) Re-integration with [resume-cli](https://github.com/jsonresume/resume-cli) so you can still run the same commands against this project.